automatika-robotics/roboml/README.md

 The code in this distribution is Copyright (c) 2024 Automatika Robotics unless explicitly indicated otherwise.

-ROS Agents is made available under the MIT license.
+RoboML is made available under the MIT license.
 Details can be found in the [LICENSE](LICENSE) file.

 ## Contributions